dmnavarro/bring-your-own-data-labs/labs/03_interactive_sql_queries/athena_best_practices.md

 Bucketing your data, is another common technique that improves Athena performance and cost.
 For more information, see [Bucketing vs Partitioning](https://docs.aws.amazon.com/athena/latest/ug/bucketing-vs-partitioning.html).

-You can use ```CREATE TABLE AS SELECY```(CTAS) query to bucket the data within a partition.
+You can use ```CREATE TABLE AS SELECT``` (CTAS) query to bucket the data within a partition.
 This lab, we will cover, how to use CTAS to physically create a subset table. *Two* identical subset tables will be created; the first one is *partitioned* and the second one is *bucketed* and *partitioned*.
 Finally, we will run the same query on both subset tables and compare the results.

 > Note: This lab will run on the Curated Table